 The Oasis reserves the right to deny service as we see fit to ensure the safety and comfort of our guests and to preserve our community image.

 Persons under 18 will not be permitted without parental consent.
 Please complete a consent form for each minor from a different household for each reservation date.

 The Oasis reserves the right to check ID.

 The Oasis reserves the right to inspect coolers or bags.

 We are unable to hold reservations for more than 10 minutes unless guaranteed by a credit card.
 Regrettably, your service time will be reduced in order to finish on time for our next scheduled guest.

 Reservations with Credit Card or Gift Certificate:

 The Oasis upholds a three-hour cancellation policy, enforced whenever we take a Credit Card or a Gift Certificate number in order to hold your hot tub.
 If a full three (3) hours is not given when a party calls to cancel (or change) the reservation, we reserve the right to charge the Credit Card or void the Gift Certificate.
 In the event of a No Show/No Call, your credit card will be charged.
 Some holidays, including New Year’s Eve, Sweetest Day, and Valentine’s Weekend, we have a 24-Hour cancellation policy.

-The Oasis cannot return cash or apply credit to charge accounts.
+The Oasis cannot return cash or apply a credit to charge accounts.
 All refunds will be given in the form of an Oasis Gift Certificate.
-(This includes cancellations of prepaid reservations.)
+(This includes cancellations of prepaid reservations with proper notice.)

 All tubs will be closed in the event of a power outage.